jwhitbeck/dendrite/www/content/tutorial.md

 {{</ highlight >}}

-## Querying subsets of the data
+## Reading subsets of the data

 Columnar storage formats shine when only reading subsets of the data.
+Indeed, the on-disk bytes for unselected columns can be skipped entirely.
 Dendrite has two mechanisms for restricting the amount of data that needs to be deserialized: sub-schemas and queries.
 As we will see, they can be used separately or together.

 ### Reading sub-schemas

-Sub-schemas are the simplest way of drilling down into the records in a dendrite file.
+Sub-schemas are the simplest way of drilling down into the records contained in a dendrite file.
 They are the equivalent of calling `get-in` on each record.
 The following examples use the second arity of `dendrite.core/read` that expects an options map as its first arg.

 {{< highlight clojure >}}
 (with-open [r (d/file-reader filename)]